Dubrovnik is a town with many museums and those who would like to learn more about Dubrovnik's rich history and culture should definitely visit them.

 The baroque Cathedral dedicated to the Assumption of the Virgin Mary was built in the 18th century, on the foundations of a Romanesque Cathedral from the 12th century destroyed in the great earthquake of 1667.

 The Treasury inside the Cathedral houses 182 relics of saints dating from the 12th to the 19th centuries.
-Fragments of bones of several saints and martyrs are contained in forms finely crafted by local goldsmiths, decorated with precious metals and stones, the most significant being the relic of St Blaise.
+Fragments of bones of several saints and martyrs are contained in forms finely crafted by local goldsmiths, decorated with precious metals and stones, the most significant being the relic of Saint Blaise.

 A museum with the inventory from the old pharmacy of Friars Minor from 1317 is located in the cloister of the Franciscan Monastery.
 The ceramic objects came from Italy, France and Holland in the 15th and 16th century.
 It also contains various presses, mortars, an instrument for distilling water from the 14th century etc.